Ambergris: Chemical properties

 Ambroxide is now produced synthetically and used extensively in the perfume industry.

 Applications

 Ambergris has been mostly known for its use in creating perfume and fragrance much like musk.
 Perfumes based on ambergris still exist.
+The aroma is described as (characteristically) ambergris, animal, marine, seashore.

 Ambergris has historically been used in food and drink.
-A serving of eggs and ambergris was reportedly King Charles II of England's favorite dish.
+A serving of eggs and ambergris was reportedly King Charles II of England's favourite dish.
 A recipe for Rum Shrub liqueur from the mid 19th century called for a thread of ambergris to be added to rum, almonds, cloves, cassia, and the peel of oranges in making a cocktail from The English and Australian Cookery Book.
-It has been used as a flavoring agent in Turkish coffee and in hot chocolate in 18th century Europe.
+It has been used as a flavouring agent in Turkish coffee and in hot chocolate in 18th century Europe.
 The substance is considered an aphrodisiac in some cultures.